Rampant France run riot against Swiss

 Sloppy Swiss play swiftly delivered a second 66 seconds later.
 They had three touches from the kickoff before Valon Behrami played a stray pass to Benzema, who accepted the gift with glee before feeding Matuidi to score.

-A needless trip on Benzema by Swiss centre back Johan Djourou just past the half-hour mark brought a penalty but Benzema's spot-kick was saved and Yohan Cabaye crashed the follow-up against the crossbar.
+A needless trip on Benzema by Swiss center back Johan Djourou just past the half-hour mark brought a penalty but Benzema's spot-kick was saved and Yohan Cabaye crashed the follow-up against the crossbar.

 The third came within 10 minutes, however, as Giroud ran deep from his own half on a swift-counter attack to set up Valbuena for the third and France were comfortably in command at halftime.